Skip to content

 3. Handler-Level Pipes

-If multiple pipes are applied at the same level (e.g., @UsePipes(PipeA, PipeB)), they are executed in the order they are listed.
+If multiple pipes are applied at the same level (e.g. @UsePipes(PipeA, PipeB)), they run in the order listed.
 Each pipe's output becomes the next pipe's input.

 Pipes are a powerful tool for creating robust and type-safe APIs, reducing boilerplate code in route handlers.